Francesco Duramano

 Francesco Duramano (18th century) was an Italian painter known for floral still lifes.
-He was born and active in Venice.
+He was born in Venice, and active there and in Brescia.

 Duramano learned to paint from his mother, a painter of flowers.
 He became a prominent decorative painter.

+The art historian Luigi Salerno, says that Francesco, or his contemporary Carlo Henrici, could be the painter he identifies as pseudo-Guardi or the Maestro di Fiori Guardeschi.
+For an example of such a painting would be the Roses, Peonies, and Tulips sold by Christies in 2006.
+Other painters in this style or orbit include Margherita Caffi and Elisabetta Marchioni.